mikesteele/dc2/README.md

 This is a WIP rewrite of https://github.com/mikesteele/dual-captions/.

-Instead of injecting individual content scripts, this rewrite injects a React app into the page.
+Instead of injecting individual content scripts, this rewrite injects a bundled React app into the page.

 ## Why rewrite?